Valier-Juri/Valier-juri.github.io/project.md

     Diestel-Leader Graphs in Voronoi Diagrams
   </div>
   <p>
     Investigated the embedding of Diestel-Leader graphs in Voronoi diagrams and explored their topological implications in metric geometry.
-Developed during the UW–Madison Math Explorations Seminar, this work bridges graph theory with spatial partitioning concepts.
+Developed during the UW–Madison MXM Seminar, this work bridges graph theory with spatial partitioning concepts.
   </p>
   <div class="project-links">
     <a href="../assets/MXM_Diestel_Leader_Voronoi.pdf" target="_blank">Poster</a>